delete-app/delete/src/content/docs/learn/module-1-know-yourself/2-your-attachment-style.md

 Hazan & Shaver's 1987 study in *Journal of Personality and Social Psychology* first applied attachment theory to adult romantic love.
 Since then, hundreds of studies have confirmed:

 - Attachment styles predict relationship satisfaction, conflict patterns, and breakup likelihood
-- ~70-80% of people maintain the same attachment style across relationships
+- Attachment shows moderate stability over time, though it can change with significant life events or relationships (Fraley, 2002)
 - Securely attached people have longer, more satisfying relationships
-- Anxious-avoidant pairings are the most common — and most volatile
+- Anxious-avoidant pairings are common — and often volatile

+*Note: Attachment percentages (50% secure, 20% anxious, etc.) are approximations based on multiple studies and vary by population and measurement method.
+The exact distribution differs across cultures and research samples.*

+*Reference: Fraley, R. C. (2002).
+Attachment stability from infancy to adulthood: Meta-analysis and dynamic modeling of developmental mechanisms.
+Personality and Social Psychology Review, 6(2), 123-151.*

 ## Quick Self-Assessment